How Long Does Tinnitus Last

 Diet plays a significant role in the severity and frequency of tinnitus.
 Certain foods and beverages can act as triggers.
 For example, caffeine and nicotine can exacerbate the condition.
 On the other hand, a well-balanced diet rich in vitamins and minerals can improve overall ear health.
 It’s helpful to keep a diary to track foods that may worsen your symptoms.

-See also Ear Drum Flutter
+See also Hearing Echo In Ear

 Medications can also be a culprit.
 Certain prescriptions and over-the-counter drugs, including some antibiotics and anti-inflammatory medications, have side effects that can aggravate tinnitus.
 If you suspect that your medication might be influencing your tinnitus, consult your healthcare provider.
 They may help you find alternatives that do not present such risks.